ch3AtZ/RESTAPP/README.md

 The frontend has options to enter url and chose the 4 api methods -> POST GET DELETE PUT Response of the entered url is shown and below is the request history.
+It uses pagination to show the db history ,